-- It can be observed that the distribution of data points in each class is skewed.
-We are interested in analysing how this affects model performance. - Now, let us examine the variation in the IDRiD Dataset:
+- It can be observed that the distribution of data points in each bin is skewed.
+Our doubt is that this might induce some bias in our model and let us see if it actually did. - Now, let us examine the variation in IDRiD Dataset: